Skip to the content.

 Julia Katharina Lamprecht

-PhD Student in Astrophysics
+PhD Student Astrophysics

 Education

-MSc Astronomy.
-Focus: Evolution and formation of galaxies, Galactic dynamics, Dynamical modeling of galaxies, SMBH mass determination.
-Thesis: Orbital decomposition of the nuclear star cluster in FCC 047.
+BSc and MSc degrees.
+Focus: Evolution and formation of galaxies, Galactic dynamics, Dynamical modelling of galaxies, SMBH mass determination.
+Master's thesis: Orbital decomposition of the nuclear star cluster in FCC 047.
+Bachelor's thesis: Constraining the black hole mass of PGC1021091 with DYNAMITE.

 BSc Economics.